 When fishing grass lakes during the post-spawn period, Kilby targets river channel edges.
 This approach has yielded excellent catches for him on lakes such as Alabama's Guntersville.
 He takes a lot of bass slow rolling a heavy spinnerbait in the 8- to 12-foot depth range at this time.

 "When I fish channel edges," says Kilby, "I cast parallel to the grass lines, which is exactly the opposite of what I do for pre-spawn bass."

 Heavy spinnerbaits also produce big bass from shallow grass, as Art Ferguson discovered when he started guiding during the winter months on Lake Okeechobee.
-This Michigan resident has qualified for 10 Red Man Regional events and finished third in the 1999 FLW tournament held on Lake St. Clair, where he guides for smallmouth bass in the summer.
+This Michigan resident has qualified for 10 Regional tournaments and finished third in a FLW tournament held on Lake St. Clair, where he guides for smallmouth bass in the summer.

 "The first 10-pound largemouth I ever caught from Okeechobee came on a big spinnerbait," says Ferguson.
 "I use a 3/4-ounce bait a lot to get down near the bottom in 5-to 7-feet of water when fishing eelgrass.
 A lighter bait just won't get down in that stuff."

 When fishing eelgrass, Ferguson opts for a Terminator spinnerbait that features a gold Oklahoma blade ahead of a smaller nickel willow leaf.
 "I like that Oklahoma blade in thick grass because it puts out so much vibration," says Ferguson.
 Though a slow roll retrieve pulls bass from eelgrass for Ferguson, lately he has been scoring bigger fish with a lift-drop action.